 The Apple iPad beholds quite a few nifty multi-tasking features up its sleeves.
-One among them is the ability to open and interact with multiple apps at the same time.
+One among them is the ability to open and interact with multiple apps simultaneously.

-For example, you could play a video on one half of your screen, open a notes app in the other half, and jot down all the important points there.
+For example, you could play a video on one half of your screen, open a notes app on the other half, and jot down all the important points.

 Along the same lines, it also allows you to transfer contents between the two app windows.
-In this regard, the iPadOS offers three different types of multi-task options- the Split Screen, Slide Over, and Center Window.
+The iPadOS offers three multi-task options- the Split Screen, Slide Over, and Center Window.

 And it’s the first — Split Screen view that has been the preferred option for many users.
 As is evident from its name, it allows you to open two windows side by side, each occupying 50% of the screen.

-Depending on your need, you could also resize the window size by dragging the vertical line present at the center to either left or right side of the screen.
+Depending on your need, you could also resize the window size by dragging the vertical line at the center to either the left or right side of the screen.

-The best implementation of the Split Screen view is inside the Safari browser, allowing you to interact with multiple windows at the same instance.
+The best implementation of the Split Screen view is inside the Safari browser, allowing you to interact with multiple windows simultaneously.

-This guide will show you how you could launch and close the Split Screen in the Safari browser on your iPad.
+This guide will show you how to launch and close the Split Screen in the Safari browser on your iPad.

-There could be two different approaches to this; you could either open a link (a specific web page) or a blank tab in the split-screen view.
+There could be two approaches to this: open a link (a specific web page) or a blank tab in the split-screen view.

 - Open any website that you want to read.

-- Long press on the link that you wish to open in the other half.
+- Long press the link you wish to open in the other half.

 - Select the Open in Split View option from the context menu.

 That’s it.
 The link will launch in the split view, and you can view the content in the second half of the split-screen.